 A student who does not have a valid excuse for being tardy to any class may be required to serve detention.
-After five tardies to school, and additional absence will be added to the students record.
+Students arriving late to any class must have a pass prior to attending class.
+Teachers will address and record tardiness to all classes during the school day.
+The office may also document a tardy if at the start of the day.